Belden (NYSE:BDC) Updates Q2 2022 Earnings Guidance

-BDC has been the topic of several recent research reports.
-Truist Financial cut their price target on Belden from $86.00 to $65.00 and set a buy rating on the stock in a report on Friday, April 8th.
-The Goldman Sachs Group upgraded shares of Belden from a sell rating to a neutral rating and dropped their price objective for the company from $57.00 to $55.00 in a research note on Tuesday, April 19th.
-TheStreet upgraded Belden from a c+ rating to a b- rating in a research report on Thursday, May 26th.
-StockNews.com raised shares of Belden from a buy rating to a strong-buy rating in a research report on Thursday, April 21st.
-Finally, Canaccord Genuity Group lifted their price objective on shares of Belden from $82.00 to $88.00 and gave the stock a buy rating in a research report on Thursday, May 5th.
-One analyst has rated the stock with a hold rating, three have issued a buy rating and one has assigned a strong buy rating to the company.
-According to data from MarketBeat.com, the stock currently has an average rating of Buy and a consensus target price of $72.50.
+Several research firms have weighed in on BDC.
+Canaccord Genuity Group upped their target price on Belden from $82.00 to $88.00 and gave the company a buy rating in a report on Thursday, May 5th.
+StockNews.com raised Belden from a buy rating to a strong-buy rating in a report on Thursday, April 21st.
+Truist Financial lowered their target price on Belden from $86.00 to $65.00 and set a buy rating on the stock in a report on Friday, April 8th.
+TheStreet raised Belden from a c+ rating to a b- rating in a report on Thursday, May 26th.
+Finally, The Goldman Sachs Group raised Belden from a sell rating to a neutral rating and lowered their target price for the company from $57.00 to $55.00 in a report on Tuesday, April 19th.
+One investment analyst has rated the stock with a hold rating, three have issued a buy rating and one has given a strong buy rating to the stock.
+Based on data from MarketBeat, Belden currently has a consensus rating of Buy and a consensus price target of $72.50.

-The business also recently announced a quarterly dividend, which will be paid on Thursday, July 7th.
-Investors of record on Thursday, June 16th will be issued a $0.05 dividend.
+The business also recently disclosed a quarterly dividend, which will be paid on Thursday, July 7th.
+Investors of record on Thursday, June 16th will be paid a dividend of $0.05 per share.
+This represents a $0.20 dividend on an annualized basis and a dividend yield of 0.40%.
 The ex-dividend date of this dividend is Wednesday, June 15th.
-This represents a $0.20 annualized dividend and a yield of 0.38%.
-Belden’s dividend payout ratio (DPR) is presently 12.82%.
+Belden’s payout ratio is currently 12.82%.

+In related news, EVP Ashish Chand acquired 9,949 shares of the firm’s stock in a transaction that occurred on Friday, June 17th.
+The shares were acquired at an average price of $50.36 per share, with a total value of $501,031.64.
+Following the completion of the purchase, the executive vice president now directly owns 55,772 shares in the company, valued at $2,808,677.92.
+The purchase was disclosed in a document filed with the SEC, which is available through this link.
+1.06% of the stock is owned by company insiders.

-Large investors have recently made changes to their positions in the stock.
-Point72 Hong Kong Ltd lifted its holdings in shares of Belden by 88.0% in the 1st quarter.
-Point72 Hong Kong Ltd now owns 515 shares of the industrial products company’s stock valued at $29,000 after buying an additional 241 shares during the period.
-LPL Financial LLC purchased a new position in shares of Belden during the 3rd quarter valued at approximately $217,000.
-Verition Fund Management LLC acquired a new position in shares of Belden in the 1st quarter worth approximately $249,000.
-Janus Henderson Group PLC bought a new stake in shares of Belden during the 3rd quarter valued at about $263,000.
-Finally, Guggenheim Capital LLC lifted its position in Belden by 8.2% in the 1st quarter.
-Guggenheim Capital LLC now owns 7,862 shares of the industrial products company’s stock valued at $435,000 after purchasing an additional 595 shares during the last quarter.
+A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
+Amalgamated Bank lifted its position in Belden by 0.6% during the fourth quarter.
+Amalgamated Bank now owns 29,820 shares of the industrial products company’s stock worth $1,960,000 after buying an additional 179 shares during the period.
+MetLife Investment Management LLC lifted its position in Belden by 0.6% during the fourth quarter.
+MetLife Investment Management LLC now owns 37,117 shares of the industrial products company’s stock worth $2,440,000 after buying an additional 211 shares during the period.
+Point72 Hong Kong Ltd lifted its position in Belden by 88.0% during the first quarter.
+Point72 Hong Kong Ltd now owns 515 shares of the industrial products company’s stock worth $29,000 after buying an additional 241 shares during the period.
+Yousif Capital Management LLC raised its holdings in shares of Belden by 1.4% in the 1st quarter.
+Yousif Capital Management LLC now owns 23,687 shares of the industrial products company’s stock worth $1,312,000 after purchasing an additional 330 shares during the period.
+Finally, Guggenheim Capital LLC raised its holdings in shares of Belden by 8.2% in the 1st quarter.
+Guggenheim Capital LLC now owns 7,862 shares of the industrial products company’s stock worth $435,000 after purchasing an additional 595 shares during the period.
 Hedge funds and other institutional investors own 99.58% of the company’s stock.

 Belden Inc provides portfolio of signal transmission solutions in the Americas, Europe, the Middle East, Africa, and the Asia-Pacific.
 It operates in two segments, Enterprise Solutions and Industrial Solutions.
 The Enterprise Solutions segment offers copper cable and connectivity solutions, fiber cable and connectivity solutions, interconnect panels, racks and enclosures, and signal extension and matrix switching systems for use in applications, such as local area networks, data centers, access control, 5G, fiber, and home and building automation.